 What is the weather in Chengdu like?

-Since ancient times, Chengdu has been known as “the Abundant Land” owing to its fertile soil, favorable climate, and famous Dujiangyan Irrigation System.
+Since ancient times, Chengdu has been known as “the Abundant Land” owing to its fertile soil, favorable climate, and the famous Dujiangyan Irrigation System.

 But in reality, “Sichuan’s basin” Chengdu is quite cloudy.
 Winter can get very dark and cold.
 Summer can be annoyingly humid.